sanctumos/installer/docs/planning/flask-chat-integration-plan.md

 ## Overview
 Deploy the existing working Flask chat system from `temp-sources/python/` as a separate chat bridge service, and connect the existing chat UI in the `control/` directory to work with it.
 This follows the established bridge pattern where the Flask app provides API endpoints for Broca communication while the UI directly accesses the database.

+**CRITICAL UPDATE**: The chat system will run out of the main control database, not as a separate database.
+This means we need to integrate the chat tables into the existing `control/db/init_database.sql` schema.

 ## Current State Analysis

 ### Working Flask Chat System (`temp-sources/python/`)